spacejam/sled/README.md

 the system is largely inspired by the Deuteronomy architecture, and aims to implement the best features from RocksDB as well.

-the `Log` and `PageCache` are usable on their own for implementing your own high-performance stateful systems!

 # References

 * [The Bw-Tree: A B-tree for New Hardware Platforms](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bw-tree-icde2013-final.pdf)